softlang-net/vault-registry/README.md

-# xRegistry
+# Vault-Registry
-Auto cleanup old image tags with garbage-collect, base on official registry v2.
+Auto vacuum old images with garbage-collect, base on official registry v2.

-Have you ever bother to cleanup your private docker-registry? xRegistry is consequently for omitting that.
+Have you ever bother to vacuum your private docker-registry?
+Vault-Registry is consequently for omitting that.

 Let's try: